shingo256/trashed/README.md

 ## Viewing/editing system trash can in Emacs

 Open, view, browse, restore or permanently delete trashed files or directories in trash can with Dired-like look and feel.
 In Emacs, You can trash files by deleting them with `(setq delete-by-moving-to-trash t)`.
 This package provides a simple but convenient user interface to manage those trashed files.
-Supported trash can formats are currently Windows 10 Recycle Bin (when `(eq system-type 'windows-nt)`) and [freedesktop.org Trash Can](https://freedesktop.org/wiki/Specifications/trash-spec/) (otherwise).
+Supported trash cans are currently MS Windows Recycle Bin and [freedesktop.org Trash Can](https://freedesktop.org/wiki/Specifications/trash-spec/).

 ## Installation